sudipt1999/Getting-Started/gitCheatSheet.md

 Refer this cheat sheet when ever you are stuck somewhere.

+## Setting up softwares

+To work on Github hosted projects, one has to use Git - a Version Control System.
+So the first task is to install git on your machine.
+For Windows users, download git from here - https://git-scm.com/downloads.
+For Linux users, you can use your distro's package manager to install git.

+Note: Although Linux isn't mandatory, it is preferred while working with Open Source Software.

+Note: You can learn about Version Control Systems (VCS) here.

 ## Tell Git Who You Are ?

 > Configure the author name and email address to be used with your commits.